Understanding Malaysian Business Visa Categories

 Scenario 2: The Manufacturing Specialist's Employment Pass Journey

 Key Takeaway: Employment Pass processing happens in phases.
 The initial employer-side approval through Malaysia's ESD can proceed while you finalize affairs in India, streamlining the overall timeline.
+Note that effective June 1, 2026, new Employment Pass salary thresholds will apply, so verify current requirements at application time.

 Scenario 3: The Entrepreneur's Market Exploration